Edit PDF text without Adobe Acrobat

 The quickest way

 Use an online find and replace tool that rewrites the real text.
-On pdfblah.com you drop in the PDF, type what to change, and see the result before paying.
+On pdfblah.com you drop in the PDF, type what to change, and see the result before you download.
 The edit is real: the old text is removed, there is no watermark on your file, and the original formatting and metadata are preserved.
-It costs $2.80 per document, and the file is deleted within 24 hours.
+It's free while we're testing (paid downloads are priced by compute, from $0.40), and the file is deleted within 24 hours.
+Prefer not to upload?
+You can run the same tool free on your own machine, as a local app or from the command line.

 How it compares